Cycle tour and cycle path in Münsterland - Hidden behind hedges

 Hotel tip:

-You want to combine your bike tour with an overnight stay in Coesfeld?
+Would you like to combine your cycle tour with an overnight stay in Coesfeld?
 The Hotel Brauhaus Stephanus in Coesfeld not only offers modern hospitality, but also home-brewed beer, hearty food and entertaining evenings.

 By car

-Gerleve is situated about 4.5 kilometres east of Coesfeld on the B 525 Münster - Coesfeld.
+Gerleve is located around 4.5 kilometres east of Coesfeld on the B 525 Münster - Coesfeld.
 Free parking is available on the grounds of Gerleve Monastery.

 By public transport